IntrepidPursuits/sherpa/pull_request_guidelines.md

 * When should we be nit-picky about style?
  * ALWAYS!
  * It makes you better and it makes your code easier for others to read.
 * **Note on tone**: Please don't be offended by lots of style corrections and other comments.
-Reviewers are not being mean, they are just making the you and the code better. :)
+Reviewers are not being mean, they are just making you and the code better. :)

 ## Responding to Feedback